 Step 1: A Checkbook IRA

-The first step is to form a “checkbook LLC” for your IRA.
-A “checkbook LLC” is a special LLC that is 100% owned by your IRA.
-You personally are appointed manager of that LLC.
-As manager, you have free reign to invest the LLC’s funds as you wish, without custodian approval.
+The first step is to form a “checkbook entity” for your IRA.
+This entity can be an LLC, or more often nowadays, an unincorporated investment trust.
+The checkbook entity is 100% owned by your IRA.
+You personally are appointed trustee of the entity if it is a trust, or manager of the entity if it is an LLC.
+As trustee or manager, you have free reign to invest the entity’s funds as you wish, without custodian approval.

-This setup requires: a relationship with an IRS-licensed IRA account provider, proper formation of an LLC, and a special operating agreement for the LLC designed not to violate the IRA prohibited transaction rules.
+This setup requires: a relationship with an IRS-licensed IRA account provider, proper formation of the entity, and a special trust agreement or operating agreement for the entity designed not to violate the IRA prohibited transaction rules.
 If you engage us to handle the process for you, we can square away all of these items for you.

-Whenever funds enter your IRA, they immediately drop down into the LLC where you have full control over them.
+Whenever funds enter your IRA, they immediately drop down into the checkbook entity where you have full control over them.

 (Special Note for Californians: Your state has an outrageous $800/year fee on LLCs.
-The good news is that this fee is easily avoided by forming a slightly modified structure.
+The good news is that this fee is easily avoided by using an unincorporated investment trust rather than an LLC as the checkbook entity.
 Contact us for details.)

-While checkbook IRA LLCs are allowed under IRS rules, they don’t obviate the “prohibited transaction rules” of IRC 4975.
-IRC 4975 outright bans IRAs (including LLCs owned by IRAs) from investing in certain classes of assets.
+While checkbook IRA entities are allowed under IRS rules, they don’t obviate the “prohibited transaction rules” of IRC 4975.
+IRC 4975 outright bans IRAs (including checkbook entities owned by IRAs) from investing in certain classes of assets.
 The good news is that Bitcoin is not one of those classes.
 In fact, the IRS considers Bitcoin to be property rather than currency, making it an investment similar to real estate, stocks, or bonds for tax purposes.

-(Note: We can set up a checkbook IRA-LLC for you.
+(Note: We can set up an IRA-owned checkbook entity for you.
 Click here to get started.)

-Even after you have your checkbook IRA LLC set up, the prohibited transaction rules present unique obstacles to holding Bitcoin directly, as described below.
+Even after you have your IRA-owned checkbook entity set up, the prohibited transaction rules present unique obstacles to holding Bitcoin directly, as described below.

-The first obstacle is purchasing Bitcoin at a reasonable exchange rate in the name of the LLC, rather than in your personal name.
-It’s very important to note that a transfer of Bitcoin from you to your IRA (or IRA LLC) is a prohibited transaction.
+The first obstacle is purchasing Bitcoin at a reasonable exchange rate in the name of the entity, rather than in your personal name.
+It’s very important to note that a transfer of Bitcoin from you to your IRA (or IRA checkbook entity) is a prohibited transaction.
 This is because “cryptocurrency” is considered property for tax purposes, and IRA contributions must be made in US Dollars.
-So it is key to first transfer US Dollars into the IRA, which will then flow into the LLC’s checking account.
-From the LLC’s checking account, Bitcoin can be purchased.
+So it is key to first transfer US Dollars into the IRA, which will then flow into the checkbook entity’s checking account.
+From the entity’s checking account, Bitcoin can be purchased.

 To do this, you will need to open an account on a cryptocurrency exchange.
-Unfortunately, many exchanges do not allow accounts in the name of an LLC.
-Examples of exchanges which do allow LLC “institutional” accounts are Gemini, ItBit, and Kraken.
-Customer service may tell you that it’s easier to simply set up your exchange account in your own name and attach your LLC bank account, but again, to be extra safe regarding the prohibited transaction rules, I don’t suggest this.
-Be sure to open a full “institutional” account in the name of your LLC.
+Unfortunately, many exchanges do not allow accounts in the name of an entity.
+Examples of exchanges which do allow entity “institutional” accounts are Paxos, Gemini, Swan Bitcoin, River Financial, Kraken, and for larger purchases in select states, Unchained Capital OTC.
+Customer service may tell you that it’s easier to simply set up your exchange account in your own name and attach your entity bank account, but again, to be extra safe regarding the prohibited transaction rules, I don’t suggest this.
+Be sure to open a full “institutional” account in the name of your checkbook entity.

 I would also suggest sticking to US-based exchanges, as using a foreign exchange would create a requirement of FBAR reporting.

 If you are able to use a decentralized exchange, that would be another option.
-Unlike Gemini, Kraken, or ItBit, decentralized exchanges do not register an “account” in anyone’s name, so they eliminate the obstacle of getting an account titled to an LLC.
+Unlike a “regular” exchange, decentralized exchanges do not register an “account” in anyone’s name, so they eliminate the obstacle of getting an account titled to a checkbook entity.
 Decentralized exchanges are very new, however, and aren’t yet accessible to most people.
-For this reason, most will stick to the traditional cryptocurrency exchanges above.
+For this reason, most will stick to the traditional cryptocurrency exchanges.

 Your next obstacle is deciding on a wallet for holding your Bitcoin.
 If your Bitcoin holdings are very small, you may choose to leave them in your exchange trading account (although this is not typically recommended).
 Instead, you may wish to transfer them to an external wallet for security.
-It is VERY important that “ownership” of the wallet must vest in the LLC, not you personally.
-This is because any exchange of assets between you and your IRA (or your IRA LLC) is a “prohibited transaction” under IRC 4975(c)(1).
+It is VERY important that “ownership” of the wallet must vest in the checkbook entity, not you personally.
+This is because any exchange of assets between you and your IRA (or your IRA checkbook entity) is a “prohibited transaction” under IRC 4975(c)(1).

 A quick note about 401(k)s: In this article, I discuss holding Bitcoin in an IRA.
 However, if you have a self-directed 401(k) (a type of plan typically only available to a self-employed business owner), the process works much the same.
 In fact, it is slightly easier.
 Unlike IRAs, self-directed 401(k)s do not require a third party custodian.
 A 401(k) does have a trustee, but typically the business owner will be trustee of his own plan.
-This means that as trustee, you can invest 401(k) funds in Bitcoin using the steps above directly, rather than having to set up an LLC intermediary.
+This means that as trustee, you can invest 401(k) funds in Bitcoin using the steps above directly, rather than having to set up a checkbook entity intermediary.
 You will need a prototype plan sponsor to provide 401(k) documents preapproved by the IRS.
-If you need help setting up a self-directed 401(k) (including getting a prototype plan sponsor in place) for your business, click here.
+If you need help setting up a self-directed 401(k) for your business, click here.

 Did you find this article useful or interesting?
 If so, the best favor you can do for me is to use the share buttons to share on Twitter or Facebook.